akerouanton/zbuild/README.md

 Building container images without the hassle of writing Dockerfiles.

-zbuild is a high-level container image builder providing an alternative to Dockerfiles but still fully compatible with Docker CLI.
+zbuild is a high-level container image build format providing an alternative to Dockerfiles but still fully compatible with Docker CLI.
 You don't have to write system commands to build images anymore and you can instead focus on what matters.